wp-plugins/simple-ajax-chat/readme.txt

 = Upgrading =

-__IMPORTANT:__ the time functionality has been upgraded in the latest version of the plugin.
+__IMPORTANT:__ the time functionality has been upgraded in version 20150316.
 As a result, all chat messages will be deleted when the plugin is upgraded to the latest version.
 If you want to save your current chats, please make a backup BEFORE upgrading.
+This applies only to people who are upgrading from a version less than 20150316.

-__ALSO:__ After upgrading, if your chat box displays something like "you need at least one message.." do the following:
+__ALSO:__ After upgrading from a version less than 20150316, if your chat box displays something like "you need at least one message..", do the following:

 1. Backup or make a note of your chat settings (so you can restore them)
 2. Click the "Restore default settings" button